UK tech experts · info@vividrepairs.co.uk

 The HDMI port is HDMI 1.4, which limits you to 1080p at 60Hz on external displays.
 Fine for most office setups, but if you’ve got a 4K monitor, you’ll be limited to 4K at 30Hz (which looks choppy).
 For 4K at 60Hz, you’d need to use the USB-C port with a USB-C to DisplayPort cable.

 WiFi 5 (802.11ac) is the wireless standard here.
-Not cutting-edge (WiFi 6 and 6E are now common), but perfectly adequate for home and office networks.
+Not modern (WiFi 6 and 6E are now common), but perfectly adequate for home and office networks.
 I got solid speeds and stable connections throughout my testing.
 Bluetooth 4.2 is similarly dated but works fine for wireless mice, headphones, and speakers.

 One annoyance: the laptop charges via a proprietary barrel connector, not USB-C. This means you can’t use a universal USB-C charger.
 The included 45W charger is compact, but if you lose it, you’ll need to buy an HP-specific replacement.